 Developing youths’ 21st-century skills.

 Outdoor Activities provide opportunities for young people to step outside of their comfort zone, take risks, build confidence and strengthen relationships with peers.
-Outdoor Activities not only build 21st-century skills and an explorer mindset, they also remind our youth about the beauty and accessibility of New Zealand’s landscape.
+Outdoor Activities not only build positive wellbeing, 21st-century skills and an explorer mindset, they also remind our youth about the beauty and accessibility of New Zealand’s landscape.

 Bushwalks, a high ropes course, mountain biking, orienteering or rock climbing nare great examples.